-The state of rapid and intense flux, which characterizes today’s academic institutions, presents exciting opportunities to change the rules and rebuild scholarly infrastructure from the ground up.
+The state of rapid and intense flux that characterizes today’s academic institutions presents exciting opportunities to change the rules and rebuild scholarly infrastructure.
 To replace gatekeeping practices that discourage and exclude diverse voices working together to create new, more relevant, and engaged ways of knowing, the PPJ allows composers easy access to the means of scholarly production.
+The PPJ is driven by the core values of Thick Collegiality; Ethical Imagination; Diversity, Equity, & Inclusion; and Trust & Transparency.
 The Journal’s primary ethical and political responsibilities include openly valuing the particular experiences, interests, needs, and expertise of individuals whose intellectual and activist pursuits find them in various publicly engaged settings.
-Facilitating access to the means of scholarly production, rather than simply the outcomes, helps mobilize philosophical publics that thrive on commitments to mutual respect, care, and trust, which can work toward repairing injustice in the world.
+Facilitating access to the means of scholarly production through collaborative review processes, rather than simply focusing on the outcomes, helps mobilize philosophical publics that thrive on commitments to mutual respect, care, and trust, which works toward repairing injustice in the world.

 As a community-driven project founded in the spirit of thick collegiality, the PPJ urges open dialogue about our engagement strategies for public outreach and service.
-All are invited to pose questions, concerns, and suggestions using the public comment forums, tweeting to @PubPhilJ, commenting on our Facebook or Humanities Commons pages, or emailing the editors directly.
-Insofar as the PPJ is defined by how it facilitates publicly shaped scholarship and its vision of scholarship as a as a series of collective acts toward advancing a just world, it is the greater public itself to which the PPJ owes accountability.
+All are invited to pose questions, concerns, and suggestions by tweeting to @PubPhilJ, commenting on our Facebook or Humanities Commons pages, or emailing the editors directly.
+By intentionally putting our values into practice, the PPJ seeks to build trust within the community and between the PPJ and the wider public.
+Insofar as the PPJ is defined by how it facilitates publicly shaped scholarship and its vision of scholarship as a series of collective acts toward advancing a just world, it is the greater public itself to which the PPJ owes accountability.

 Please notify the editors (email@example.com) of any incidents that violate these community ethics standards.
 In cases of major or multiple violations, the editors reserve the right to remove content pertaining to the violations, to discontinue individual involvement in the PPJ activity in which the incident occurred or individual involvement in any and all PPJ activities, and/or to prohibit use of and access to community platforms.
 Major violations include, but are not limited to,

-Learn more about copyrights, licensing, liability and indemnity, and our take down policy here: http://publicphilosophyjournal.org/about/terms-and-permissions/
+Learn more about copyrights, licensing, liability and indemnity, and our take down policy on our Terms & Conditions page.

-The purpose of this statement is to encourage composers to articulate how their submission reflects the PPJ’s fourth style criterion: engagement with scholarly dialogue.
+The purpose of the Community Ethics Statement is to encourage composers to articulate how their submission reflects the PPJ’s fourth style criterion: engagement with scholarly dialogue.
+We aim to model and promote citation practices that reflect careful consideration of whose voices are being credited.
 Submissions are excellent examples of this criterion when they demonstrate awareness of, deep engagement with, and proper citation of the arguments, experiences, or findings of individuals working within the communities to which the issues under consideration are of particular relevance and concern.
 Submissions must demonstrate excellence in meeting this criterion to be considered for publication in the Journal.
+Criteria for excellence include:

-Later-stage drafts prepared for Formative Peer Review are expected to exemplify this criterion at the time of submission, and engaged scholarship statements should provide specific explanations of how the submissions represent engaged scholarship.
-Statements accompanying earlier-stage drafts should indicate composer reflection on instances where this criterion is satisfactorily or excellently met and areas in need of improvement, as well as commitment to improving engagement with scholarly dialogue as the review process unfolds.
+Later-stage drafts prepared for Formative Peer Review are expected to exemplify this criterion at the time of submission, and Community Ethics Statements should provide specific explanations of how the submissions represent engaged scholarship.
+Failure to meet this requirement at the time of submission will not result in refusal to review a submission, but statements accompanying earlier-stage drafts should indicate composer reflection on instances where this criterion is satisfactorily or excellently met and areas in need of improvement, as well as commitment to improving engagement with scholarly dialogue as the review process unfolds.
 Writing this brief statement helps to advance the scholarly and ethical integrity of the work under consideration.